 Not all PMDs are the same in terms of risk.
 In other words, certain PMDs have a much greater likelihood to manifest as malignant.
 Leukoplakia is among the most common PMDs globally.
 It has a lower rate of transformation than erythroplakia, which is not as common but can be tied to leukoplakia.
 Even with the same group, manifestation rates can differ.
 Leukoplakia generally does not manifest at a high rate, but there is a special version of it that has one of the highest potentials among any known PMD.
 There are also non-PMDs that can be suspicious, such as a mouth ulcer that does not heal within two weeks.
 The American Dental Association has advised dentists who identify a potentially malignant lesion to refer that patient for a biopsy immediately.

 Get Screened for Oral Cancer

 More than 50,000 Americans will be diagnosed with oral cancer this year.
 A positive note is that 90 percent of all oral cancer cases are curable with early discovery.
 The downside is that early stages are often not symptomatic.
 Your dentist is pivotal in this regard.
-Jeffrey D. Clark, DDS, and the entire team at Scottsdale Dental Excellence are committed to detecting oral cancer and saving lives.
+Jeffrey D. Clark, DDS, and the entire team at Scottsdale Cosmetic Dentistry Excellence are committed to detecting oral cancer and saving lives.
 Patient interviews and education can mitigate risk factors.
 Dr. Clark performs oral cancer screenings for every patient he sees.
 The technology employed has proven successful for identifying symptoms.
 Dr. Clark stays current with all risk factors through ongoing education and engages in interprofessional collaboration.
 In addition, all of the hygienists on staff are trained in the identification of unusual lesions.
 Annual oral cancer screening is painless and fast.
 It could save your life.
 Call us today at 480 585 1853.